lzh-mb-mod/ImprovedCombatAI/README.md

 - Be able to adjust combat AI level to any value between 0 and 100 directly.

-  - Then the weapon skill will be ignored when determine combat AI level, and all units will have the same combat AI level you have set.
+  - Then the weapon skill will be ignored when determining combat AI level, and all units will have the same combat AI level you have set.

 - Realistic blocking.